Scaling Environments for Agents (SEA)

 Submission Tracks

 We invite contributions in Topics of Interest that are central to the theme of the workshop.
 However, we emphasize that the topic list is not exhaustive and welcome submissions in related areas.
+We invite submissions to two tracks:

 Submission Guidelines